 Simmer for 20 minutes until the soup has thickened and taken on a silky texture.

 This corn cream soup is best served immediately and we recommend serving it as an appetizer portion because it is quite rich.
 Sometimes more isn’t better.
 Add a crack of black pepper to each bowl you serve.
 One final note: If for some reason your soup has clumps in it even after following the directions to a T. Not a problem.
 Strain it one final time before serving and you will have a beautiful silky smooth soup and it will be perfect.

 Mexican Cream of Corn Soup

 Corn is the flavor of Mexico and this cream of corn soup highlights the earthy corn flavor.
 This spectacular soup which transports you to Mexico with each bowl.
 It is earthy and silky at the same time.

-- 3 ears of white corn (elotes) kernals removed (about 3 cups of kernals)
+- 3 ears of white corn (elotes) kernels removed (about 3 cups of kernels)

 - ½ white onion

 - ¾ cup Mexican cream (not sour cream)

 - 1 teaspoon salt